-Please refer to definitions and important disclosures in the Glossary of Terms starting on page 46.
-Please refer to pages 16-19 for additional information describing KREST's Stabilized Real Estate, Prime Single Tenant and Real Estate Credit strategies.
+Please refer to definitions and important disclosures in the Glossary of Terms starting on page 38.
+Please refer to pages 15-18 for additional information describing KREST's Stabilized Real Estate, Prime Single Tenant and Real Estate Credit strategies.
 The Fund employs leverage, which increases the volatility of investment returns and subjects the Fund to magnified losses if investments decline in value.
 Diversification does not assure a profit or protect against loss in a declining market.
 The Fund is classified as "non-diversified" under the 1940 Act and is not intended to be a complete investment program.
 Past performance does not guarantee future results.
 There can be no guarantee that current trends will continue.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when repurchased, may be worth more or less than their original cost and current performance may be lower or higher than the performance data quoted.
-Class I and Class U net return information is presented above; please refer to page 38 and www.krest.reit/performance for additional performance information, including performance details for Class I, class I inception date is July 2, 2020; Class U inception date
+Class I and Class U net return information is presented above; please refer to page 38 and www.krest.reti/performance for additional performance information, including performance details for class I, Class S and Class D shares.
+Class I inception date is July 2, 2020; Class V inception date is July 2,